JL-14/community-incident-forum/README.md

 + [Gunicorn](https://gunicorn.org/): the web server used to run the website.
 + [Psycopg2](https://www.psycopg.org/): the database driver used to connect to the database.
 + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
-+ [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
++ [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behaviour of Django forms.
 + [Summernote](https://summernote.org/): used as Bootstrap tool for managing the appearance and functionality of the administrative parts of the site
 + [GitHub](https://github.com/): used to host the website's source code.
 + [GitPod](https://www.gitpod.io/): used as the IDE for the final stages of the project.
 + [VSCode](https://code.visualstudio.com/): the IDE used for the early development stages, later replaced by GitPod.
 + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
-+ [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
++ [Font Awesome](https://fontawesome.com/): was used to create the icons used on the website.
-+ [Coolors](https://coolors.co/202a3c-1c2431-181f2a-0b1523-65e2d9-925cef-6b28e0-ffffff-eeeeee) was used to make a color palette for the website.
++ [Coolors](https://coolors.co/202a3c-1c2431-181f2a-0b1523-65e2d9-925cef-6b28e0-ffffff-eeeeee) was used to make a colour palette for the website.
 + [Balsamiq](https://balsamiq.com/) was used to develop wireframes for the project.
 + [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
 + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
 + [JShint](https://jshint.com/): was used to validate JS code for the website.
-+ [PEP8](https://pep8ci.herokuapp.com/): was used to validate Python PEP8-compliance for the website.
++ [CI Python Linter](https://pep8ci.herokuapp.com/): was used to validate Python PEP8-compliance for the website.

 ---